-Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment 3.
-General protection equipment and instrumentation.
-The scope of the document is very large, especially when all additional regulatory documents referenced are considered.
-This makes it difficult to provide comprehensive and meaningful comments on any concerns with these referenced documents.
+Document/ Excerpt of Section Industry Issue Suggested Change (if applicable) Major Comment/ Request for Clarification Impact on Industry, if major comment any concerns with these referenced documents.
 Despite this, the paper says the "CNSC would like to hear comments on the CNSC's assessment of each existing documentation for inclusion in the regulatory documents and the proposed updates").
-NB Power seeks assurance that there will be extended discussion periods when the actual regulatory guides are developed, including workshops particularly for any new content.
-MAJOR The CNSC's expectations will create a resource burden for licensees who will find it difficult to provide needed resources to properly assess the large scope of the documents in a short period of time.
 4. General Industry questions the fundamental benefit of consolidating these REGDOCs.
 Rather than create two large REGDOCs, industry suggests they be divided into a series of smaller, more user-friendly documents, much like the CSA series of nuclear standards.
 MAJOR As stated earlier, this document is very broad in terms of content and scope.
 As a result, both guidance documents will be very large.
 Making changes to a 20-page document requires significant effort and time.
 By extension, documents of the breadth and size of the proposed documents will be a massive undertaking to update and keep current with evolving science and/or international recommendations.
 Consolidation runs the risk of creating documents that are so large they cannot be reviewed comprehensively and updated at sufficient intervals to be aligned with current best practices.
-5. Section 3.1, page 3 Under 'Changes to international benchmarks,' industry has concerns with the line, "These revised international benchmarks need to be reflected in the Radiation Protection Regulations."
-This is particularly true with regard to dose limits to the lens of the eye.
-As discussed with CNSC staff in August 2016, industry NB Power believes it is premature to adopt proposed dose of the eye limits until existing technical and operational issues are resolved.
-The CNSC is urged to implement regulations only when solid evidence is provided to MAJOR The Nuclear Regulatory Commission in the United States has not accepted the International Commission on Radiological Protection recommendation and will not be changing the dose limits to the lens of the eye.
-As such, it is too soon for the Canadian industry to adopt
+5. Section 3.1, page 3 Under 'Changes to international benchmarks,' OPG has concerns with the line, "These revised international benchmarks need to be reflected in the Radiation Protection Regulations."
+This is particularly true with regard OPG believes it is premature to adopt proposed dose of the eye limits until existing technical and operational issues are resolved.
+The CNSC is urged to implement regulations only when solid evidence is provided to support changes in the dose limits for lens of eye and approved methods for workplace monitoring and measurement of lens of eye dose are developed.
+MAJOR The Nuclear Regulatory Commission in the United States has not accepted the International Commission on Radiological Protection recommendation and will not be changing the dose limits to the lens of the eye.
+As such, it is too soon for the Canadian industry to adopt all of the proposed limits as written.
+For example, the instrumentation is not currently available